genexuslabs/DissectingAngularArchitecture/README.md

 ## By Changing the Angular Generator

-The Angular generator is a Template-Based generator so you can touch the Generator itself !
-Obviously you need to merge future generator changes but is a way to feel in control with the machine that creates software.
+You can modify the Generator according to your needs!
+Obviously you need to merge future generator updates, but you get control over the "machine" that creates software.

+The Angular generator is a Template-Based generator built on traditional generation technologies such as ASTs and string templates.

+Starting from a high level metadata, the generator applies succesive transforms to acheive a metadata tree generable with a templating engine.